developer-vs/wordpress/README.md

-# Wordpress
-WordPress Starter Template
+# WordPress Starter Templates

-## Basic Structure
+## Style.css for a Theme

 ## Style.css for a Child Theme